 We woke up early, had breakfast at the hotel, checked-out and headed to the Arizona-Sonora Desert Museum.
 I was really excited for this place because it is part botanical garden, part zoo, art museum, and aquarium.
 I couldn’t wait to explore it.

 The museum grounds open early but all the exhibits open a bit later.
 Take this into consideration when planning your visit.
-There are many museums in Tucson but this museum is outstanding because there is something for everyone.
+There are many museums in Tucson, but this museum is outstanding because it embraces the culture and vibe of Arizona in a great way for visitors to experience.

 As soon as we arrived we were welcomed by the staff and explained a bit about the museum.
 We knew our time was limited to the morning so we decided to take the outer loop around the museum and experience what was there.